mux99/mptcp.dev/mptcp-info.md

 </div>

 {: .warning}
-It is important to note that this `mptcp_info` structure got new items amongst versions, and might continue to grow.
-It means that the userspace application and the kernel might work with different versions of this structure.
-The kernel will write the amount of bytes that have been written in the `optlen`{: .color-orange} variable, so the userspace application can detect what the current kernel has exposed.
+It is important to note that this `mptcp_info` structure adds fields in newer kernel versions, and might continue to grow.
+It means that the userspace application and the kernel need to work with different versions of this structure.
+The kernel will share the number of bytes written using the `optlen`{: .color-orange} variable, so the userspace application can detect what the current kernel has exposed.

-The kernel might write fewer data than what the userspace application expects.
+The kernel might write less data than what the userspace application expects.
-If the userspace application asks for fewer data than what the kernel can provide, the kernel will stop at the given size.
+If the userspace application asks for less data than what the kernel can provide, the kernel will stop at the given size.
 To check the presence of an option, there are two simple ways: